Here we take a look at eight players who came out of left field to upset the favourites and become unexpected US Open winners.

 He had a few decent results in the first half of 1996 but was still a significant outsider at Bloomfield Hills in Michigan.
 He had made it to the event through sectional qualifying.

-After two rounds, Payne Stewart led with Ernie Els and Greg Norman just behind… It looked likely this event would be fought out between some of golf’s biggest stars.
-But Steve Jones had other ideas.
-He finished with a pair of 69s as the more fancied players faded.
+After two rounds, Payne Stewart led with Ernie Els and Greg Norman just behind.
+It looked likely this event would be fought out between some of golf’s biggest stars.
+But Steve Jones finished with a pair of 69s as the more fancied players faded.
 Jones won by a stroke from Tom Lehman and Davis Love III.

 2005 – Michael Campbell